deepfactor-io/appsec-village-pod-dc31/README.md

 In this example, you will learn how eBPF system call monitoring tools work, and a few things you can try to perform certain actions without being noticed by the tool.
-For this example, we will use a contrivied eBPF tool, one that is configurable to monitor certain system calls.
+For this example, we will use a contrived eBPF tool, one that is configurable to monitor certain system calls.

 ### What is eBPF and how does it work?